Dealbreakers Talk Show No. 0001: Plot

 The episode opens with Jack Donaghy (Alec Baldwin) and Liz Lemon (Tina Fey) preparing for the beginning of her new talk show, Dealbreakers.
 Jack's rival, Devon Banks (Will Arnett), complicates the situation by threatening to publicly ridicule Jack if the show loses money.
 Jack, under pressure, begins to interfere with Liz's appearance, sending her over the edge with insecurity.
 After 510 takes, they finally settle on an opening title to the show.
-After Liz locks herself in her dressing room, Jack shuts Dealbreakers down, but manages to break even by selling the show's opening titles; in future, whenever a television show is playing in the background of a Sheinhardt Universals soap opera, the Dealbreakers titles will be shown.
+After Liz locks herself in her dressing room, Jack shuts Dealbreakers down, but manages to break even by selling the show's opening titles; in future, whenever a television show is playing in the background of a Sheinhardt-Universal soap opera, the Dealbreakers titles will be shown.

 Meanwhile, Tracy Jordan (Tracy Morgan) realizes that although he has two sons with his wife Angie (Sherri Shepherd), what is missing from his life is a daughter.
-As he shops for a special Christmas present for Angie, to try to convince her to have another child, Tracy finds a diamond encrusted "EGOT" necklace and sets a new life goal to achieve EGOT status by winning four major awards: an Emmy, a Grammy, an Oscar, and a Tony.
+As he shops for a special Christmas present for Angie, to try to convince her to have another child, Tracy finds a diamond-encrusted "EGOT" necklace and sets a new life goal to achieve EGOT status by winning four major awards: an Emmy, a Grammy, an Oscar, and a Tony.
 Tracy discovers many EGOT-ers have been composers and aspires to write the most popular song of all time.
 The "EGOT" necklace originally belonged to Philip Michael Thomas of Miami Vice.
 After failing to combine five popular musical styles into one song, he seeks help from Whoopi Goldberg, an EGOT title holder.
 Tracy sings his song to Angie and she is so moved she agrees to have another child.

 At the same time, TGS with Tracy Jordan staff writer Frank Rossitano (Judah Friedlander) is appointed head writer of the show in Liz's absence.
 He accepts the role, thinking that there is finally "a cool person in charge".
 As the day progresses, he begins acting and dressing just like Liz.
 After Liz returns to TGS, Frank begs her never to leave again.